- Home

 Short-term side effects

 fatigue | Your body uses a lot of energy to recover, and travelling to treatment can also be tiring.
-The fatigue may last for weeks after treatment ends.
-Exercise can help manage fatigue. |
+The fatigue may last for weeks after treatment ends. |

-bowel problems and bladder problems | Radiation therapy can cause inflammation and swelling of the bowel (radiation proctitis) and bladder (radiation cystitis).
-Bowel movements may be more frequent, urgent or loose (diarrhoea), or you may pass more wind than normal.
-Less commonly, there may be blood in the faeces (poo or stools).
-You may also pass urine (wee) more often or with more urgency, or with a burning sensation.
-Your treatment team will prescribe medicines to reduce these side effects. |
+bladder and bowel changes | Radiation therapy can cause inflammation and swelling of the bowel (radiation proctitis) and bladder (radiation cystitis).
+Bowel movements may be more frequent, urgent or loose (diarrhoea), or you may pass more wind than usual.
+Less commonly, there may be blood in the faeces (poo or stools); talk to your treatment team if you notice this.
+You may also pass urine (wee) more often or with more urgency. |

 nausea and vomiting | Because the radiation therapy is directed near your abdomen, you may feel sick (nauseous), with or without vomiting, for several hours after each treatment.
 Your doctor may prescribe anti-nausea medicine to help prevent this. |

 vaginal discharge | Radiation therapy may cause or increase vaginal discharge.
-Let your treatment team know if the discharge smells bad or has blood in it.
-Do not wash with douches as this may cause infection. |
+Let your treatment team know if the discharge smells or has blood in it.
+Do not wash inside the vagina with water or other fluids as this may cause infection. |

 skin redness, soreness and swelling | The vulva and the skin in the groin area may become sore and swollen.
 The area may look pink or red and feel itchy, and then peel, blister or weep.
 Your treatment team will recommend creams and pain relief to use.
-Wash the vulva with lukewarm water or weak salt bath perfumed products, and wear cotton underwear. |
+Wash the vulva with lukewarm water or weak salt baths; avoid perfumed products; and wear loose-fitting, cotton underwear. |

 Long-term or late effects